protontypes/open-sustainable-technology/README.md

 - [Kiva](https://github.com/bigladder/kiva) - Used to calculate heat loss and gain on a timestep basis from building foundations.
 - [Macquette](https://gitlab.com/retrofitcoop/macquette) - A whole house energy assessment tool, which models a building to produce a report to help householders under how their home performs now in terms of energy use and how it might be improved.
 - [Urban Multi-scale Environmental Predictor](https://github.com/UMEP-dev/UMEP) - A climate service tool, designed for researchers and service providers presented as a plugin for QGIS.
-- [eensight](https://github.com/hebes-io/eensight) - This Python package implements the measurement and verification (M&V) methodology that has been developed by the H2020 project SENSEI - Smart Energy Services to Improve the Energy Efficiency of the European Building Stock.
 - [PointER](https://github.com/kdmayer/PointER) - A LiDAR-Derived Point Cloud Dataset of One Million English Buildings Linked to Energy Characteristics.
 - [predyce](https://gitlab.com/polito-edyce-prelude/predyce) - Is the natural evolution of the conventional Energy Performance Certification into real time optimization of building performance and comfort, by capturing the building's dynamic behaviour, and at the same time providing transparent feedback, through an intuitive interface.
 - [EUReCA](https://github.com/BETALAB-team/EUReCA) - Provides an efficient and reliable Urban Building Energy Modeling platform, entirely developed in Python, aiming at simulating and predicting cities and urban areas energy consumption.